KQCW-DT: Griffin ownership

 The historic Pierce Block in Tulsa housed the KOTV–KQCW sales department until 2013.

 On October 8, 2005, Cascade announced the $14.5 million sale of KWBT to Griffin Communications, the Oklahoma City–based owner of local CBS affiliate KOTV (channel 6).
 Griffin immediately assumed operational control under a joint sales agreement.
 Griffin consolidated KQCW with KOTV's burgeoning operation, which was rapidly outgrowing its downtown Tulsa studios; Griffin rented office space in the city's historic Pierce Block for the KOTV sales department.

 The WB and UPN announced their intention to merge into The CW on January 24, 2006.
 KWBT was announced as the CW affiliate for the market in April and changed its call sign to KQCW; the UPN affiliate, KTFO, signed with rival MyNetworkTV.

 In January 2006, KWBT signed a contract with the Tulsa Talons, an arena football team in the second-tier AF2 league, whose games had aired the year before on KWHB (channel 47).
 Talons co-owner Henry Primeaux cited KWHB's telecasts of the sixteen games played during the 2005 regular season as a partial cause of a 14 percent year-to-year increase in ticket sales that year.
 Following the move to KWBT, ratings for Talons home games declined sharply; the team's four early-season road games of the 2006 season producing higher viewership compared to the remainder of the schedule, while the home telecasts barely managed to register a ratings point.
 Midway through the season, the Talons dropped the remaining home telecasts from the lineup.

 To house the growing Griffin Tulsa operation, the company acquired a parcel downtown and broke ground on a new studio and office complex in April 2008.
 Construction was halted due to the Great Recession but resumed in 2011.
 The 50000 ft2 Griffin Communications Media Center opened in 2013.

 Newscasts

 Coinciding with the launch of The CW, KOTV debuted a half-hour, weeknight 9 p.m. newscast for the station on September 18, 2006.
 It competed with the newscast in the same time slot aired by Fox affiliate KOKI-TV.
 The newscast was expanded to weekends in October 2007 and to an hour on weeknights in 2013.
 By 2023, the station simulcast the 6 a.m. hour of KOTV's Six in the Morning and aired a two-hour extension from 7 to 9 a.m., in addition to the hour-long 9 p.m. newscast.

 Technical information

 Subchannels

-KQCW's transmitter is located near Harreld Road and North 320 Road (near State Highway 16) in rural northeastern Okmulgee County.
+KQCW's transmitter is located on South 273rd East Avenue (just north of the Muskogee Turnpike) in Broken Arrow, Oklahoma.
 The station's signal is multiplexed: